 Established in 1910, Unley High School has been providing exceptional local public education for over a century.
-As a comprehensive high school, we offer a diverse range of programs, including rowing, sports, and performing arts, alongside academic pathways such as languages, vocational education, the International Baccalaureate Diploma Program, and SACE, catering to our students' varied interests and aspirations.
+As a comprehensive high school, we offer a diverse range of programs, including rowing, sports, and performing arts, alongside academic pathways such as languages, vocational education, and SACE, catering to our students' varied interests and aspirations.